First Date (Blink-182 song): Background

-Prior to recording their fourth studio album, Take Off Your Pants and Jacket, Blink-182 recorded demos at DML Studios, a small practice studio in Escondido, California, where the band had written Dude Ranch and Enema of the State.
-The group had written a dozen songs after three weeks and invited their manager, Rick DeVoe, to be the first person outside Blink-182 to hear the new material, which the band found "catchy [but with] a definitive edge".
-DeVoe sat in the control room and quietly listened to the recordings, and pressed the band at the end on why there was no "Blink-182 good-time summer anthem [thing]".
-Tom DeLonge and Mark Hoppus were furious, remarking, "You want a fucking single?
-I'll write you the cheesiest, catchiest, throwaway fucking summertime single you've ever heard!"
-Hoppus went home and wrote "The Rock Show" in ten minutes, and DeLonge similarly wrote "First Date", which became the most successful singles from the record and future live staples.
-The song's arrangement was worked in the Famous Stars and Straps warehouse in San Diego.
+"First Date" was written during late 2000 as Blink-182 worked on material for Take Off Your Pants and Jacket.
+During pre-production at DML Studios in Escondido, Blink-182 developed material that reflected a comparatively darker tone than their earlier work.
+However, both their label and manager, Rick DeVoe, pushed for a more accessible, radio-friendly single, expressing concern that the new songs lacked a clear commercial standout.
+Frustrated by the pressure, principal songwriters Mark Hoppus and Tom DeLonge set out to consciously lean into bright melodies, simple structure, and relatable lyrical themes.
+In a single evening, the pair wrote two deliberately commercial songs: Hoppus composed "The Rock Show", while DeLonge developed "First Date".

-The song was inspired by DeLonge's then-wife, Jennifer Jenkins, who he wed in 2001.
-When they were first dating, their first outing was to SeaWorld San Diego.
-DeLonge remembered how awkward it was: "We just hung out and walked around looking at fish."
-He pulled from these experiences to write the tune, a summary of "going on a first date with a girl and not necessarily knowing how to act, what to wear or what to say."
+For "First Date", DeLonge drew directly from personal experience, revisiting memories from his early relationship with his first wife.
+He described the song as capturing the awkwardness and uncertainty of an initial romantic outing, including feeling unsure of "how to act, what to wear, or what to say."
+Recalling their first date at SeaWorld San Diego, where the two spent time casually walking and observing the exhibits, DeLonge channeled those feelings of youthful discomfort and nervous excitement into the song’s lyrics.
+After writing the song, the band further worked out its arrangement at drummer Travis Barker's Famous Stars and Straps warehouse in San Diego.

 Reception

-Joshua Klein of The Washington Post found the track "immediately likable," if innocuous, while Gina Vivinetto of Tampa Bay Times called the song a "tender tune."
+Joshua Klein of The Washington Post found the track "immediately likable," if innocuous, while Kevin O'Hare of Newhouse News Service found the song "shockingly innocent".
+Gina Vivinetto of Tampa Bay Times called the song a "tender tune."
 Darren Ratner, reviewing for AllMusic, writes that the song serves as "therapy for post-pubescent dilemma," adding that he found it "sharp, if not entertaining."
 Aaron Scott of Slant Magazine expressed the belief that the "biggest chunk of the record-buying public is just the right age to relate to their songs about first dates," viewing its parent album on the whole monotonous.
 Nick Hornby, writing for The New Yorker, said the song proceeds "straightforwardly and unimaginatively."
 Chuck Taylor at Billboard was dismissive, commenting, "Fans will dig it — otherwise it's business as usual for a band who's made the most of its 15 minutes."